gotomgo/overt-flake/README.md

 I really loved [NOEQD's](https://github.com/noeq/noeqd) approach to the client/server interactions (SIMPLE) so I literally stole the code and extended it a bit.
 I borrowed other things from NOEQD as well.
-If you need 64 bit identifiers ala Twitter Snowflake, [NOEQD](https://github.com/noeq/noeqd) is a great choice
+If you need 64 bit identifiers ala Twitter Snowflake, [NOEQD](https://github.com/noeq/noeqd) is a great choice.
+An even better choice would be to use the OvertFlake server with a NOEQD/Twitter 64-bit id generator!

 [goflake](https://github.com/nmjmdr/goflake) uses Hardware MAC IDs and produces a SHA1 of all available MAC addresses.
 I originally felt like a literal MAC address should not be part of the flake, and would need to be obsfucated (to prevent any possible system